 glueless access to asynchronous memories like EPROM, NOR, NAND, and SRAM, as well as to high-speed,

 high-density memories such as synchronous DRAM (SDRAM) and mobile SDRAM (mSDRAM).
 Additional

 peripherals include: a high-speed Universal Serial Bus (USB2.0) device mode only, and a real-time

 clock (RTC).
 This device also includes three general-purpose timers with one configurable as a

 watchdog timer, and an analog phase-locked loop (APLL) clock generator.

 In addition, the device includes a tightly-coupled FFT Hardware

 Accelerator.
 The tightly-coupled FFT Hardware Accelerator supports 8 to 1024-point (in power of 2)

 real and complex-valued FFTs.

-supply is required to supply 1.4 V to the DSP PLL (VDDA_PLL).
+DVDDRTC).
+The ANA_LDO is designed to provide 1.3 V to the DSP PLL

 The device is supported by the industry’s award-winning eXpressDSP™, Code Composer